Continuous Patrolling Games: Brief Attacks on Arbitrary Networks

 \end{lemma} \begin{proof} Tour $S_2^{\alpha}$ takes total time $2\mu +l\alpha$.
 Note that every point of $Q$ is visited by $S_2^{\alpha}$ at two times differing by at least $\alpha$.
 So by Theorem~\ref{k-tour} part (i) with $k=2$, $L=2\mu +l\alpha$, we have $V\geq 2\alpha /\left( 2\mu +l\alpha \right)$.
 (We observe that instead of stopping for time $\alpha$, the tour $S_2^{\alpha}$ could do anything in this time interval, such as going away from the node a distance $\alpha /2$ and returning.) \end{proof}

 \begin{definition}[\textbf{Generalized girth}] We define the \textbf{generalized girth} $g^{\ast }$ of a network $Q$ by considering a leaf arc of length $L$ to be a circuit of length $2L$.
-So $ g^{\ast }$ is the minimum of circuit lengths of $Q$ and twice the length of any leaf arc. \end{definition}
+So $ g^{\ast }$ is the smaller between (1) the shortest circuit length of $Q$ and (2) twice the length of the shortest leaf arc. \end{definition}

 In particular $g^{\ast }\leq \allowbreak g$, with equality if there are no leaf arcs or if all leaf arcs have length greater than $g/2$.
 Note that if $\alpha \leq g^{\ast }$ we know in particular that all leaf arcs have length at least $ \alpha /2$ and hence Theorem~\ref{thm:independent} applies.
-Thus we have the following Attacker estimate.
+Thus we have the following Attacker estimate (upper bound on $V$).

-\begin{lemma} Let $Q$ be a network with $l$ leaf nodes and generalized girth $g^{\ast }$.
+\begin{lemma} Suppose $Q$ is a network with $l \ge 0$ leaf nodes and generalized girth $g^{\ast }$.
 Then by adopting the independent attack strategy on the set $I$ of leaf nodes, the Attacker can ensure that the interception probability is less than $\frac{\alpha }{\mu +l\alpha /2}$ for $\alpha \leq g^*$.
 Hence,

 \end{lemma} \begin{proof} As noted above, the assumption on $\alpha $ ensures that all leaf arcs have length at least $\alpha /2$, so the result follows from Theorem~\ref{thm:independent}. \end{proof}